nazariyv/neat_math/math_cs.md

 - Hash Table

+A big chart of complexities for all of these data structures:

 # Oh Glorious Problems (not exercises)

 - **Remember**: logic is king.
 Make small sound logical steps when solving anything.
 If every step is correct, you will arrive at a solution.
 Do not get discouraged if you fail.
 Sometimes you need to try a number of approaches to solve a problem.